bluefox-email/bluefox.email-mcp/README.md

   something this server changes.
 - **No date-range filtering** on list tools - "campaigns from this month" relies on the agent filtering the returned list itself, since the API only supports exact-match filters.
-- **Templates** can be listed, renamed, or have their subject/preview text/tags updated, but this tool cannot author or edit a template's actual visual content, and can't create an email directly from a saved template - those only accept plain html/text content.
+- **Templates** can be listed, renamed, or have their subject/preview text/tags updated, and a new one can be created by duplicating an existing template's visual content - but this tool cannot author or edit that visual content from scratch, and can't create an email directly from a saved template - those only accept plain html/text content.
-- **No transactional email delete** - `delete_email` only supports campaigns and triggered emails.
-- **API keys and the domain whitelist** can't be read or changed through this server - manage those from Project Settings in the app.
+- **API keys** can't be read or changed through this server - manage those from Project Settings in the app.
+(The domain whitelist can be changed, via `manage_project_settings`.)
 - **Webhook `secretKey`** must match one of the project's existing API keys, which this server can't look up for you - get it from Project Settings > API Keys & Domain Whitelist.